Girl Meets Boy, Or Is It Boy Meets Girl?

 Getting Honest About our Relationship

-Actually, after just a few months of dating, we took a few weeks to reflect on the relationship and the other person.
+Actually, after just a few months of dating, we took a few weeks to reflect on our relationship and the other person.
 We made a list of the top ten fears and/or negative things we worried about in the other person.
 We then sat down together and discussed each and every item on our lists.

 This is just one way we went out of our way, making ourselves uncomfortable, to be sure we were ready for ‘us’.